nay-hey/AI_project_group3/README.md

 - **Explanation**:
     - Renders different text lines for menu options such as "New Game," "Pause/Unpause," etc., using the provided font file.
-    - Each option is highlighted with a different color to improve readability.
-    - The text is positioned at specific coordinates on the screen to create a visually organized menu interface.

 ### CLASS TETROMINO :
 Here's a brief explanation of the `Tetromino` class in two bullet points: